 "Recognizing and embracing diversity in our abilities is central to understanding our common shared human experience."

-Thomas Golden, Associate Director
+Thomas Golden, Executive Director

 The mission of the Yang-Tan Institute on Employment and Disability advances knowledge, policies and practice to enhance equal opportunities for all people with disabilities.